Michael Fragoso

 Fellow

 Michael A. Fragoso is a fellow at the Ethics and Public Policy Center in the Constitution, the Courts, and the Culture Program, where he writes and speaks on issues relating to the law, the federal judiciary, and Congress.
+An attorney in private practice, he served in all three branches of the federal government, including most recently as chief counsel to the Senate Republican Leader, Mitch McConnell (R-KY).
 His writing has appeared in The Wall Street Journal, National Review, The Harvard Journal of Law & Public Policy: Per Curiam, and elsewhere.

 Michael A. Fragoso is a fellow at the Ethics and Public Policy Center in the Constitution, the Courts, and the Culture Program, where he writes and speaks on issues relating to the law, the federal judiciary, and Congress.
+An attorney in private practice, he served in all three branches of the federal government, including most recently as chief counsel to the Senate Republican Leader, Mitch McConnell (R-KY).
 His writing has appeared in The Wall Street Journal, National Review, The Harvard Journal of Law & Public Policy: Per Curiam, and elsewhere.

-Fragoso, an attorney in private practice, has served in all three branches of the federal government.
-He was most recently chief counsel in the Office of the Republican Leader, Sen. Mitch McConnell (R-KY), where he served as Sen. McConnell’s primary legal advisor and was responsible for, among other things, judicial nominations, immigration, antitrust, constitutional law, and legal issues relating to the Senate and national security.
+As chief counsel to Sen. McConnell, Fragoso was his primary legal advisor and was responsible for, among other things, judicial nominations, immigration, antitrust, constitutional law, and legal issues relating both to the Senate and to national security.

 For the last decade Fragoso has played a central role in judicial confirmations.
 He was chief counsel for nominations and constitutional law for Senate Judiciary Committee Ranking Member Chuck Grassley (R-IA) and Chairman Lindsey Graham (R-SC), under whose chairmanship he was responsible for the committee’s consideration of Justice Amy Coney Barrett and over eighty lower-court nominees.
 He also served as deputy assistant attorney general for nominations in the Department of Justice’s Office of Legal Policy, where he directed the Department’s work on over a hundred judicial nominations.